Employees’ and Teachers’ Pension Plans

 - You are age 65 with 10 years of eligibility service

-You are eligible for early retirement if you are age 60 with at least 10 years of eligibility service.
-However, your benefit is reduced by .6% x each year prior to the age of 65.
+You are eligible for early retirement if you are age 60 with at least 15 years of eligibility service.
+However, your benefit is reduced by .6% multiplied by each year prior to the age of 65.

 If you stop working for the College before you're eligible for retirement, you may still receive some money.
-If you have at least ten years of eligibility service, you are guaranteed to receive a future benefit for the years and service earned before you left the College.
+If you have at least ten years of eligibility service, you may still receive some money through a vested deferred benefit.

 Calculating Your Benefit

 This is a defined benefit plan - a plan that provides a predictable benefit when you retire.